Wauro21/gan_trimap/README.md

 #### Continue training

-The steps are basically the same that for training, placed the dataset in the corresponding folders.
+The steps are basically the same that for training, place the dataset in the corresponding folders.
 To continue training called the following routine:
 ```
 $ ./continue_train.sh
 ```

 **Note:** For default this routine will continue training from the last epoch that is provided in the Drive Folder (200th epoch).

+#### Evolution of the net

+In this [link](https://htmlpreview.github.io/?https://github.com/Wauro21/gan_trimap/blob/main/docs/index.html) it's possible to see the evolution of the net during the training epochs.
+An html page was generated to aid in the visualization.